shamblett/mqtt_client/README.md

 to support the different QOS levels and the keep alive mechanism.
 This allows the user to concentrate on publishing/subscribing and not the details of MQTT itself.

-An example of usage can be found in the examples directory, this example is runnable.
+Examples of usage can be found in the examples directory.
 An example is also provided showing how to use the client to connect to the mqtt-bridge of Google's IoT-Core suite.
 This demonstrates how to use secure connections and switch MQTT protocols.
 The test directory also contains standalone runnable scripts for subscription and publishing.